Ezekiel0108/linuxconfigs/README.md

 ## TODO

-- [x] Make a somewhat readable README
+- [x] Make a somewhat readable README.
+- [ ] Add all the keymaps below for ease of use.
-- [ ] Add a script to install all my linux packages
+- [ ] Add a script to install all my linux packages.
-- [ ] Add a script to install all the programs
+- [ ] Add a script to install all the programs.
-- [ ] Add a script to install all the config files
+- [ ] Add a script to install all the config files.
-- [ ] Make all of the scripts work from just one install script
+- [ ] Make all of the scripts work from just one install script.
-- [ ] Make my own version of neovim not reliant on lazyvim
+- [ ] Make my own version of neovim not reliant on lazyvim.

 ## CREDITS